 £890 POTHOLE CLAIM

-I am fighting a £1100 pothole claim with Fife Council which has been reported in the Dunfermline Press.
-The claims handlers say that Fife Council has a reasonable inspection and maintenance system – I don’t believe it.
-Let’s see the proof via a Freedom of Information request.
+I disputed a £890 pothole claim with Fife Council which has been reported in the Dunfermline Press.
+The claims handlers maintained that Fife Council has a reasonable inspection and maintenance system – I didn’t believe it.
+I sought proof via Freedom of Information requests.

 I knew that this pothole was miscategorised as a Cat 2 and was repaired as a Cat 1 (most serious).

-A Cat 2 is significant and indicates that vehicle damage could occur.
+A Cat 2 pothole is significant and indicates that vehicle damage could occur.

 The council is legally responsible for keeping the road network maintained and they are paid by local taxpayers to do so.

 In this case (and most of the time) they have clearly failed in their duty.
 They have admitted there was a pothole and they failed to repair it within the statutory timeframe.

-I found it from space on Google Earth and on Google Street Maps, yet Fife Council needed my help to find it on a map despite repairing it days later!
+I found the pothole from space on Google Earth and on Google Street Maps, yet Fife Council needed my help to find it on a map despite repairing it days later!

 Google Street Maps has a date stamp, so it’s clear to me that this pothole has been a problem hotspot for years.